Rebuilding Your Finances After a Divorce

 Get our timely insights delivered to your inbox (Blog)

-Please remember that past performance is no guarantee of future results.
-Different types of investments involve varying degrees of risk, and there can be no assurance that the future performance of any specific investment, investment strategy, or product (including the investments and/or investment strategies recommended or undertaken by Opal Wealth Advisors, LLC [“OWA”]), or any non-investment related content, made reference to directly or indirectly in this blog will be profitable, equal any corresponding indicated historical performance level(s), be suitable for your portfolio or individual situation, or prove successful.
+Please remember that past performance may not be indicative of future results.
+Different types of investments involve varying degrees of risk, and there can be no assurance that the future performance of any specific investment, investment strategy, or product (including the investments and/or investment strategies recommended or undertaken by Opal Wealth Advisors, LLC [“OWA]), or any non-investment related content, made reference to directly or indirectly in this commentary will be profitable, equal any corresponding indicated historical performance level(s), be suitable for your portfolio or individual situation, or prove successful.
 Due to various factors, including changing market conditions and/or applicable laws, the content may no longer be reflective of current opinions or positions.
-Moreover, you should not assume that any discussion or information contained in this blog serves as the receipt of, or as a substitute for, personalized investment advice from OWA.
-To the extent that a reader has any questions regarding the applicability of any specific issue discussed above to his/her individual situation, he/she is encouraged to consult with the professional advisor of his/her choosing.
-OWA is neither a law firm nor a certified public accounting firm and no portion of the blog content should be construed as legal or accounting advice.
-A copy of the OWA’s current written disclosure Brochure discussing our advisory services and fees is available for review upon request or at www.opalwealthadvisors.com.
-Please Note: OWA does not make any representations or warranties as to the accuracy, timeliness, suitability, completeness, or relevance of any information prepared by any unaffiliated third party, whether linked to OWA’s web site or blog or incorporated herein, and takes no responsibility for any such content.
-All such information is provided solely for convenience purposes only and all users thereof should be guided accordingly.
+Moreover, you should not assume that any discussion or information contained in this commentary serves as the receipt of, or as a substitute for, personalized investment advice from OWA.
+OWA is neither a law firm, nor a certified public accounting firm, and no portion of the commentary content should be construed as legal or accounting advice.
+A copy of the OWA’s current written disclosure Brochure discussing our advisory services and fees continues to remain available upon request or at www.opalwealthadvisors.com.
 Please Remember: If you are a OWA client, please contact OWA, in writing, if there are any changes in your personal/financial situation or investment objectives for the purpose of reviewing/evaluating/revising our previous recommendations and/or services, or if you would like to impose, add, or to modify any reasonable restrictions to our investment advisory services.
 Unless, and until, you notify us, in writing, to the contrary, we shall continue to provide services as we do currently.
 Please Also Remember to advise us if you have not been receiving account statements (at least quarterly) from the account custodian.